mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 = 5.1.7 - 28-04-2019 =

-* Fix - Remove bitcoin as payment gateway, no longer supported by Mollie, contact info@mollie.com for details
+* Fix - Remove Bitcoin as payment gateway, no longer supported by Mollie, contact info@mollie.com for details
 * Fix - Add extra check for URL's with parameters and correct them is structure is incorrect
 * Fix - getMethodIssuers: improve caching of issuers (iDEAL, KBC/CBC)
 * Fix - During payment always check if a product exists, if it doesn't create a Mollie Payment instead of Mollie Order